showpiece-tech/invoice-test/README.md

 - [ ] Add the `Discount` to the totals table at the bottom panel

 - [ ] Mobile - fix the invoice # column to be sticky on the left side when table scrolls horizontally

 ---

 ## Designs

 ![Screenshot](./public/designs/design-invice-list.png)
 ![Screenshot](./public/designs/design-invice-list-delete.png)

+## Testing

+Use Node version 18 as Node 16 will not work!